Exergetic Port-Hamiltonian Systems: Modelling Basics: Introduction

-In~\cite{2018BadlyanMaschkeBeattieMehrmann} it has been shown how the GENERIC formulation of a compressible Navier-Stokes-Fourier fluid can be rewritten as a pH system by combining the two generators into an exergy-like potential.
-The approach was used in~\cite{2019HauschildMarheinekeMerhmann} to model district heating networks.
+It was realized in~\cite{1997YdstieAlonso} that exergy can be used as a storage function\footnote{ The concept of storage function generalizes that of Lyapunov function to open systems, see~\cite{1972Willems}. } for passivity-based control.
+This idea has been picked up several times in the literature on port-Hamiltonian systems, see e.g.~ \cite{2011HoangCouenneJallutGorrec,2018ZitteHamrounCouennePitault}.
+However, exergy was not used as the Hamiltonian generating the dynamics, but as an additional quantity used for control design.

-Inspired by~\cite{2018BadlyanMaschkeBeattieMehrmann}, we introduce the notion of {Exergetic Port-Hamiltonian Systems}.
-These systems share the well-known pH structure.
-The central difference is the physical meaning of their Hamiltonian function.
-Hence, their bond graph representations can be viewed as portraits of exergy exchange.
-It is worth mentioning that in~\cite{1992GovernToole1}, the use of `bond graph type of diagrams' has been suggested as an alternative to Grassmann diagrams which are commonly used as a visualization tool for (steady-state) exergy analysis.
-We conjecture that exergetic pH systems and their bond-graph syntax may serve as a mathematical foundation for (transient) exergy analysis.
-The proposed approach connects pH theory, irreversible thermodynamic systems, generalized bond-graph syntax, and exergy analysis.
+In~\cite{2018BadlyanMaschkeBeattieMehrmann} it was shown how the GENERIC formulation of a compressible fluid can be rewritten as a port-Hamiltonian system by using an exergy-like Hamiltonian and by factorizing the dissipation operator.
+The approach was used in~ \cite{2020HauschildMarheinekeMehrmannMohringBadlyanReinSchmidt} for modelling of district heating networks.
+Since both the GENERIC and the port-Hamiltonian framework combine Hamiltonian and gradient dynamics, it is not too surprising that such a reformulation is possible.